pnfarkya/CsvDataProcessor/README.md

 #Technology Used
 .Net6, C#, WPF, MVVM, Unity (for depenfancy injectons), MSTest , Moq

-Please follow these step to start the Data Processro :
+Please follow these step to start the Data Processor :

 #using Visual Studio
 Open Solution